psendyk/blackjack/index.md

 ## Implementation
 #### Gameplay
 Our implementation of gameplay follows the standard rules of Blackjack and supports multiple players.
-It is located in blackjack.py.
+It is located in `blackjack.py`.

-To keep track of everyone playing, we created a Player class that has the following attributes: hand (keeps a count of what cards the player has), isDealer (if the player is a dealer), gameOver (if the player’s turn is over), isBusted (if the player busted while hitting), blackjack (if the player had initially gotten blackjack), position (used by kinematics to determine where the player is), offset (keeps track of how many cards the player has, used by the kinematics to determine where to place the card relative to position).
+To keep track of everyone playing, we created a Player class that has the following attributes: hand (keeps a count of what cards the player has), isDealer (if the player is a dealer), gameOver (if the player’s turn is over), isBusted (if the player busted while hitting), blackjack (if the player had initially gotten blackjack), position (used by kinematics to determine where the player is), and offset (keeps track of how many cards the player has, used by the kinematics to determine where to place the card relative to position).

 When the game starts, a user-inputted amount of Players are created, along with the dealer.
 They are each dealt two cards.
 The dealer’s hand is then checked to see if it has blackjack.
 If it does, the game is over and each player who doesn’t have blackjack loses.
 If it doesn’t, the game continues.

 Now each player is allowed to play their turn.
 A player’s turn consists of either hitting or standing (in which case their turn is over).
-Everytime they hit a card is appended to their hand.
+Everytime they hit, a card is appended to their hand.
 This hand is then checked to make sure they haven’t busted.
 Aces are handled automatically by choosing the highest possible value without having the hand bust.
 If all players have not busted after their turns, the dealer gets its turn.
 It is forced to hit until it busts or passes a hand value of 17.
 If the dealer busts, everyone who hasn’t busted wins.
 If the dealer doesn’t bust, every player who hasn’t busted that has a higher hand value than the dealer wins.
 The game is now over and all variables are reset.
 #### Kinematics
 The robot kinematics and the various actions are broken down into several smaller poses, located in `arm_kinematics.py`.